What the Pan African Lawyers Union (PALU) does

 We have advised, and continue to advise, the AU on the continental judicial/ quasi-judicial infrastructure, and especially on incorporating an international criminal jurisdiction to the African Court of Justice and Human Rights.
 This jurisdiction will cover criminal matters such as genocide, crimes against humanity, war crimes, unconstitutional change of government and corruption (see below section on International Human Rights Law).
 PALU has also been involved in:

-- Negotiating the draft Protocol to enhance the legislative mandate of the Pan African Parliament (PAP)
+Negotiating the draft Protocol to enhance the legislative mandate of the PAP.

-- Operationalising the African Governance Architecture (AGA) and also supporting the strengthening of the African Peace and Security Architecture (APSA)
+Operationalising the AGA and also supporting the strengthening of the African Peace and Security Architecture (APSA).

-- On the legal instruments for the transformation of the African Union Commission (AUC) into the African Union Authority (AUA).
+On the legal instruments for the transformation of the AU Commission into the AU Authority.
 This process was, however, put in abeyance for the moment.

-Through a project funded by the African Legal Support Facility (ALSF), a member of the African Development Bank (AfDB) Group, PALU has organised a continental conference and regional seminars on Complex International Commercial Transactions and Dispute Resolution (both litigation and arbitration) and Vulture Funds.
-There was a special focus on the extractive industry (minerals, oil and gas) and large-scale infrastructure projects.
+Through a project funded by the ALSF, a member of the AfDB Group, PALU has organised a continental conference and regional seminars on Complex International Commercial Transactions and Dispute Resolution (litigation as well as arbitration) and Vulture Funds.
+There was a special focus on the extractive industry (minerals, oil as well as gas) and large-scale infrastructure projects.
 The project identified, simultaneously:

-- Existing knowledge, skills, experience of individual lawyers (both in government and in private practice) and legal institutions, which we have encapsulated in a Directory of Commercial Lawyers in Africa
+Existing knowledge, skills, experience of individual lawyers (in government as well as in private practice) and legal institutions, which we have encapsulated in a Directory of Commercial Lawyers in Africa.

-Working with intergovernmental organizations, a range of international and African NGOs, PALU has made a significant contribution in the field of Human Rights Law in Africa.
-In addition to litigating at the African Court, and drafting the Protocol that could extend its jurisdiction, PALU has been proactively engaging in several other normative developments at the AU level.
+Working with intergovernmental organisations, a range of international and African Non-Governmental Organisations, PALU has made a significant contribution in the field of Human Rights Law in Africa.
+In addition to litigating at the AfCHPR, and drafting the Protocol that could extend its jurisdiction, PALU has been proactively engaging in several other normative developments at the AU level.
 To further complement the work done on International Criminal Justice in Africa, PALU, in collaboration with the Open Society Initiative for Eastern Africa, also held a Consultation on facilitating a common CSO position on proposals for an international criminal jurisdiction for the East African Court of Justice (EACJ).

-From 2012, PALU has also embarked on a research and documentation project aimed at mapping the transitional justice mandates and capacities of AU organs and institutions, and various African other intergovernmental organizations, such as the International Conference on the Great Lakes Region (ICGLR).
+From 2012, PALU has also embarked on a research and documentation project aimed at mapping the transitional justice mandates and capacities of AU organs and institutions, and various African other intergovernmental organisations, such as the International Conference on the Great Lakes Region.
 When fully fledged, this Programme will have an interactive map of such institutions, as well as an indication of lawyers’ associations and other CSOs that coalesce around or work with each such intergovernmental institution.

 Finally, PALU disseminates monthly e-newsletters and special bulletins in both English and French to its wide and diverse members’ and stakeholders’ database.
 These Communiqués provide information on recent developments, opportunities, events and issues around the continent.

 To complement these activities, PALU has developed an interactive website which serves as a platform for PALU members and stakeholders to get informed, share ideas and interact with each other.
-As such, the website contains a directory of key legal instruments of the African Union and its organs.
-PALU envisions becoming an online hub, providing open access to law by availing online all legislation of the African Union and its organs, RECs and other African Intergovernmental Organizations, as well as key national legislations relevant to PALU’s mission.
-In the near future, PALU will avail online a directory of African Lawyers and Lawyers Associations.
+As such, the website contains a directory of key legal instruments of the AU and its organs.
+PALU envisions becoming an online hub, providing open access to law by availing online all legislation of the AU and its organs, RECs, and other African Intergovernmental Organisations as well as key national legislations relevant to PALU’s mission.